BY TEENA MYERS

-“I never looked at it like that Pastor Turner.”
+“I never looked at it like that, Pastor Turner.”

 “Ingrid, all I can tell you is that you will come back home.
 I know you will, but you are going to come back home when you are ready.
 I’ll be waiting for you.”

 Ingrid could not escape her encounter with Pastor Turner.
-She her church but felt restless like she was still wandering in a wilderness.
+She liked her church but felt restless, like she was still wandering in a wilderness.
 She recalled the article about the women’s conference and wondered if God would give her direction if she attended.
 Ingrid called the phone number on the conference advertising.
 Janice, the woman sponsoring the conference, had attended grade school with Ingrid.
 Janice listened patiently as Ingrid explained her struggle to fulfill God’s mandate.
 “We need to meet,” said Janice.

-Ingrid meet Janice for lunch.
+Ingrid met Janice for lunch.
 She talked about her sense that she was walking in a wilderness and shared her encounter with Pastor Turner.
 Janice patiently waited as Ingrid pour out her heart and then said, “Ingrid, you keep talking about the lasting impression Pastor Turner made on you.
 You know the people at his church, you like them and believe you can grow there.
 I think you already have your answer.”